10 Days In Italy: An Unforgettable Northern Italy Itinerary

-Monterosso is the closest of the five villages to Milan, where Riomaggiore is the furthest.
-Each Cinque Terre village has it’s own special charm.
+Monterosso is the closest of the five villages to Milan, whereas Riomaggiore is the farthest.
+Each Cinque Terre village has its own special charm.
 Choose the one that speaks to you the most and book your accommodation.
 Our personal favorite?
 Manarola.

 Check out: Milan to Cinque Terre to discover the best ways to get to Cinque Terre.

 TIP: Our recommendation is to stay in one village and take the connecting train or walking trails to explore the other four villages.
 The villages are close together so there is no sense in moving accommodations if you don’t have to.

 - Eat as much pesto, seafood, and gelato as you can

 - Hike the Cinque Terre Trail (Blue Trail) that connects Riomaggiore to Monterosso